Joel Schumacher's unrealized projects: The Runaway Jury

 In 1996, Schumacher was set to direct the film adaptation of John Grisham's novel The Runaway Jury, which was expected to enter production in October the following year with a cast of Sean Connery, Gwyneth Paltrow and Edward Norton.
 However, by July 1997, Schumacher dropped out of the project.
 According to Variety, the film stalled due to the fact that it "hinged on a landmark tobacco lawsuit that wasn't timely after tobacco lawsuit losses" and was being reworked to focus on gun manufacturing instead.
 Philip Kaufman and Alfonso Cuarón both signed on in his place at different times.
 Gary Fleder instead stepped in and the film was released as Runaway Jury in 2003.

 Gossip

 On January 9, 1997, it was revealed that Schumacher was stepping down as director of the psychological thriller film Gossip for Warner Bros., opting instead to executive produce.

 Popcorn

 In place of Gossip, Schumacher signed on to direct an adaptation of Ben Elton's novel Popcorn for Warner Bros., with Elton writing the script.
-The film was expected go forward later in September that year, following Schumacher's promotional obligations for Batman & Robin.
+The film was expected to go forward later in September that year, following Schumacher's promotional obligations for Batman & Robin.